Priscilla-MacGatus/Portfolio/README.md

 # Portfolio

 This is a Website of My Portfolio
+It consist of a header section with a navigation bar to navigate the page,a hero section with name and contact details.
+It has subsections which emphasizes on the necessary soft skills and technical skills.
+A project section which consist of projects with the technologies and description of each project and a form

-Below is a link to navigate to the website https://portfolio-by-pris.netlify.app/
+Below is a link to the POrtfolio

+https://portfolio-by-pris.netlify.app/